magicmarc/marks-reverie/src/content/posts/returning-to-eastford.md

 ## A Warm Farewell

 On our last day, at the airport, Clara at the check-in desk treated my friends with cold professionalism, yet when she turned to my Eastford passport, her tone sharpened.
-She demanded proof of my visa with such severity that I fumbled like a schoolboy caught unprepared, digging frantically through my phone until I produced the PDF.
+She demanded proof of my visa with such severity that I fumbled, digging frantically through my phone until I produced the PDF.

 At last the papers were in order.
 My friends prepared to leave the desk when Clara leaned in, eyes fierce beneath her immaculate make-up, and said in Eastfordian: “Be clever out there, Eastford boy.”
 Her tone was sharp, almost scolding, and her gaze cut through me like a reprimand.
 For a moment I felt like a schoolboy caught misbehaving, shrinking under her authority.